Apostata/strapi-course/Plugin_creation.md

 }
 ```

-## installing and build
+## Installing and build

 At plugin folder run `npm install` and `npm run build` to install dependencies and build the plugin.
+then at the root of the main Strapi project, run `npm run develop` to start the server or `npm run develop -- --watch-admin`, for watching for changes at admin folder.

-**Note: Every modification in the plugin files will require a new build.**
+**Note: Every modification in the plugin files at Server folder ou new Files in Admin folder will require a new build**

 ## Developing the github-projects plugin